hunter-read/lfg-notify-bot/README.md

 Have a question, that is not answered here?
 [Send the developer a message](https://www.reddit.com/message/compose/?to=Perfekthuntr&subject=LFG%20Notification%20Bot%20Question)

 ### User Data
 By subscribing to this bot, you agree to provide your reddit username and search preferences to be stored by LFG Notify Bot.
 When you unsubscribe, that data is deleted permenantly within 24 hours.
-This data is never shared.
+User data is never shared.